juliabiswas/neural-net/README.md

 # neural-net
-a neural network built from scratch
+a neural network (multilayer perceptron) built from scratch, implements gradient descent to minimize error